-My own life experiences meant I was especially interested in issues of identity, particularly after a relationship break up, around race and culture, and around supporting a child as a carer.
-But these were also areas in which there did not seem to be a lot of help available, and I decided to focus my training and practice to change that.
+My own life experiences meant I was especially interested in issues of identity, particularly around race and culture, and as an LGBTQ+ ally I recognise there were spaces in which there did not seem to be a lot of help available, and I decided to focus my training and practice to change that.
 And I’m passionate about doing so.

 I work in a way that will always keep you at the heart of the process, and the work we do will be guided by your choices and your needs.
 It is hugely important to say that at the outset.
 But although everyone is different and your own thoughts and feelings are unique, sometimes it can help to express these to someone who has an understanding of where you’re starting from.
 And I may be able to help with that.

 Relationship Break Downs